Summer Research Program

 What’s the level of support and the time periods during which research is conducted?

-Research is conducted during a 10-week period.
-Students are permitted to take a week off during the 10-week period (the timing of this is to be decided after consultation with the mentor).
+Research is conducted during a 9-week period.
+Students are permitted to take a week off during the summer (the timing of this is to be decided after consultation with the mentor).

 Is there paperwork?